The 4 Different Types of Fashion Photography

 Editorial Fashion Photography

 This is fashion photography that tells a story.
 You’ll find editorial fashion photography in publications like magazines and newspapers.
-The images usually accompany text, which can be about a wide variety of subjects.
+The images usually accompany the text, which can be about a wide variety of subjects.

 Editorial fashion photographs can also tell the story themselves or they may suggest an intriguing backstory.
 Often you’ll find editorial fashion images that are part of a theme or concept, or they may relate to a particular designer or model.